neocodered/mdn_trajectory_forecasting/README.md

 ---
 <a name="evaluation"></a>
 ### Model Evaluation
-To run a model evaluation you can use the following command.
+To run a model evaluation, you can use the following command.
 The evaluation shares the config file with the training script.
 ```
 # Start an evaluation for an IMPTC dataset trained model
 testing.py --target=imptc --configs=default_peds_imptc.json --gpu=0 --log --print